PKU-MARL/DexterousHands/README.md

 ## Introduciton

 This repository contains complex dexterous hands control tasks.
 Bi-DexHands is built in the NVIDIA Isaac Gym with high performance guarantee for training RL algorithms.
 Our environments focus on applying model-free RL/MARL algorithms for dexterous hands manipulation, which is considered as the most challenging task for traditional control methods.

-### Point Cloud

-We provide the ability to use point clouds as observation to train the policy, but have not yet used it for training in this release.
-This part is still under development.
-Anyone who wants to implement related functions can refer to our [code](./bi-dexhands/tasks/shadow_hand_over.py).

 ## Getting Started